Phoenix-Protocol-Group/phoenix-frontend/README.md

 ### [State](https://github.com/Phoenix-Protocol-Group/phoenix-frontend/tree/main/packages/state)

 The `State` package is responsible for managing all the application's states.
-It includes recoil along with its associated actions, reducers, and selectors.
+It includes zustand along with its associated actions.
 This package ensures that the application's data is efficiently managed and updated in response to user interactions or external events.

 ### [Utils](https://github.com/Phoenix-Protocol-Group/phoenix-frontend/tree/main/packages/utils)